 Don Michael Randel (2006-2013).
 Don Randel is a musicologist who attended Princeton University, where he received bachelor's, master's, and doctoral degrees in music.
 His scholarly specialty is the music of the Middle Ages and Renaissance in Spain and France.
 As a music historian, Mr. Randel is widely published, particularly on medieval liturgical chant, and he has also written on such varied topics as Arabic music theory, Latin American popular music, and fifteenth-century French music and poetry.
 In 1968, Mr. Randel joined the Cornell University faculty in the department of music.
 He served for 32 years as a faculty member at Cornell, where he was also department chair, vice-provost, and associate dean and then dean of the College of Arts and Sciences.
 He became provost of Cornell University in 1995.
 From 2000 until he joined the Foundation in 2006, Mr. Randel held the position of president of the University of Chicago.
 There he led efforts to strengthen the humanities and the arts on campus, as well as a broad range of interactions with the City of Chicago and a further strengthening of the university's programs in the physical and biomedical sciences and its relationship with Argonne National Laboratory.
 He also led the university's campaign for $2 billion, the largest in its history.
 Mr. Randel served as the editor of the Journal of the American Musicology Society.
 He is also editor of the Harvard Dictionary of Music 4th ed., published in 2003, the Harvard Biographical Dictionary of Music, published in 1996, and the Harvard Concise Dictionary of Music and Musicians, published in 1999.

 William G. Bowen (1988-2006).
 Educated at Denison and Princeton Universities, Mr. Bowen joined the Princeton faculty in 1958.
 An influential labor economist and teacher, he became Princeton's provost in 1967, and served as its president from 1972 to 1988.
 His achievements at the university include overseeing the transition to coeducation, establishing residential colleges, promoting increased diversity, and invigorating the biological sciences as a major institutional commitment.
 He was also a driving force behind American higher education's opposition to the apartheid regime in South Africa.
 Mr. Bowen's tenure at The Andrew W. Mellon Foundation was marked by further increases in the scale of the Foundation's activities, with annual appropriations reaching $220 million in 2000.
 To ensure that Mellon's grantmaking activities would be better informed and more effective while also following his interest in studying questions central to higher education and philanthropy, he created an in-house research program to investigate doctoral education, collegiate admissions, independent research libraries, and charitable nonprofits.
 Mr. Bowen's interest in the application of information technology to humanistic scholarship led to a range of initiatives including the Foundation-sponsored creation of JSTOR (a searchable electronic archive of the full runs of core journals in many fields), ARTstor Inc. (a repository of high-quality digitized works of art and related materials for teaching and research), and Ithaka Harbors, Inc. (an organization launched to accelerate the adoption of productive and efficient uses of information technology for the benefit of higher education).
-Mr. Bowen is the author or co-author of 20 books, including Equity and Excellence in American Higher Education (University of Virginia Press, 2005) with Martin A. Kurzweil and Eugene M. Tobin, which received the American Education Research Association (AERA) 2006 Outstanding Book Award; Reclaiming the Game: College Sports and Educational Values (Princeton University Press, 2003) with Sarah A. Levin; The Game of Life: College Sports and Educational Values (Princeton University Press, 2001) with James Shulman; and the Grawemeyer Award-winning The Shape of the River: Long-Term Consequences of Considering Race in College and University Admissions (Princeton University Press, 1998) with Derek Bok.
+Mr. Bowen was the author or co-author of 20 books, including Equity and Excellence in American Higher Education (University of Virginia Press, 2005) with Martin A. Kurzweil and Eugene M. Tobin, which received the American Education Research Association (AERA) 2006 Outstanding Book Award; Reclaiming the Game: College Sports and Educational Values (Princeton University Press, 2003) with Sarah A. Levin; The Game of Life: College Sports and Educational Values (Princeton University Press, 2001) with James Shulman; and the Grawemeyer Award-winning The Shape of the River: Long-Term Consequences of Considering Race in College and University Admissions (Princeton University Press, 1998) with Derek Bok.

 John E. Sawyer (1975-1987).
 After graduating from Williams College and Harvard University, Mr. Sawyer taught economics at Harvard and Yale before serving as president of Williams from 1961 to 1973.
 At Williams, he oversaw major changes in the college's structure and character, including its transition to coeducation, the elimination of its fraternities, and the provision of greater access for minority and economically less advantaged students.
 As president of The Andrew W. Mellon Foundation, Mr. Sawyer guided the Foundation's evolution.
 During his 12-year tenure, the Foundation's total annual grants rose from $40 million to $70 million.
 In addition to continuing the Foundation's support of humanistic scholarship and institutions of higher education, Mr. Sawyer promoted the improvement and modernization of the nation's research libraries and cooperation among them.
 He also provided key leadership in the fields of population studies and ecology.
 In 1994, following Mr. Sawyer's long-standing interests in multidisciplinary inquiry, the Foundation launched a series of seminars designed to promote comparative research on the historical and cultural sources of contemporary developments.
 This program was named for Mr. Sawyer following his death in 1995.